-An indicative test case is the segmentation of Kanizsa's triangle (Figure 4.1.3), which aims at the detection of subjective contours [36], i.e., the identification of an object which is not perceptible in its raw form, but only through continuation of partially visible boundaries.
-The human observer can easily identify the triangle as the most plausible simple geometric object, that fits into the given geometric configuration.
-Due to the sharp concavities, the object is a good candidate for feature preserving regularization.
+that fits into the given geometric configuration.
+Due to the sharp concavities, the object is a good candidate for feature-preserving regularization.
 To segment the interior triangle we proceeded as follows.
-Since the input image Fig. 4.4(a) is clean and does not contain fine-scale patterns, we did not need to apply any pre-filtering.
-To obtain an initial edge map in Fig. 4.4(b), we chose the phase-field parameter as $\epsilon_0 = 0.2$ for Eq.
-(2.10).
-To help the circle shrink towards an attracting regime, corresponding to the corners of the triangle, we have added a modest length penalization to compute the first stationary solution $\Gamma_0$ with $\eta_0$ set to 100, which basically turns off the feature-preservation (see Fig. 4.4(c)).
-The curve $\Gamma_0$ is now sufficiently close enough to allow to switch off the length penalization, which would only unnecessarily smooth the curve and undo the corner-preservation regularization.
-We set $\epsilon_1 = 0.05$ and increased the curvature sensitivity by setting $\eta_1$ to 10 which computes the solution shown in Fig. 4.4(d).
-The steep external force field, already pulls the snake very close to the desired triangle shape.
-The curvaturedependency is however not strong enough to avoid the regularization on the tip of the corners.
-After reducing $\eta_2$ further to 1, we finally arrive at the segmentation result shown in Figs. (4.4(e)) and (4.4(f)).
+Since the input image Figure 6(a) is clean and does not contain fine-scale patterns, we do not need to apply any prefiltering.
+To obtain an initial edge map in Figure 6(b), we choose the phase-field parameter as $\epsilon_0 = 0.2$ for (2.10).
+To help the circle shrink toward an attracting regime, corresponding to the corners of the triangle, we have added a modest length penalization to compute the first stationary solution $\Gamma_0$ with $\eta_0$ set to 100, which basically turns off the feature preservation (see Figure 6(c)).
+The curve $\Gamma_0$ is now sufficiently close to allow us to switch off the length penalization, which would only unnecessarily smooth the curve and undo the corner-preserving regularization.
+We set $\epsilon_1 = 0.05$ and increase the curvature sensitivity by setting $\eta_1$ to 10, which computes the solution shown in Figure 6(d).
+The steep external force field already pulls the snake very close to the desired triangle shape.
+The curvature dependency is not, however, strong enough to avoid the regularization on the tip of the corners.
+After further reducing $\eta_2$ to 1, we finally arrive at the segmentation result shown in Figures 6(e) and 6(f).

 4.2.
 Surface smoothing.
 One of the most natural applications of feature-preserving regularization techniques is feature-preserving smoothing.
-Furthermore, there
+Furthermore, there exists a wide range of problems that are based on scale-space techniques.
+We have considered the following two basic approaches.